Mirai Sentai Timeranger: Mirai Sentai Timeranger vs. GoGoFive

-Direct-to-video movie released on March 9, 2001.
+A direct-to-video movie released on March 9, 2001.
 Taking place on October 25, 2000, between cases 35 and 36, the Timerangers confront the Londerz prisoner Boribaru, who somehow resists the Voltech Bazooka and runs off.
 This infuriates Matoi Tatsumi who, with his siblings, are dealing with the fire Boribaru caused to call the Timerangers out, and he criticizes the Timerangers for lacking any spirit.
 Later, unaware of their civilian identities, the Tatsumi siblings arrive at Tomorrow Research to get help in finding their father, who mysteriously disappeared, along with their GoGo Braces.
 When Tac alerts them to a Londerz attack, the Timerangers confront relatives of the Londerz prisoners they defeated with the Tatsumi siblings watching them transform from afar.
 By then, it is revealed that the Londerz prisoners' new-found invincibility is the work of Spell Master Pierre, the surviving servant of the Psyma family.
 However, just as Pierre is about to get his revenge, Mondo comes to his children's aid and gives them their GoGo Braces to help the Timerangers.
 The two Sentai teams fight the prisoners until Pierre makes Boribaru powerful enough to create a space-time distortion that sucks all combatants into pocket dimensions.
 While others fight for their lives against the prisoners with their transformation devices disabled, Pierre tries to stop Mondo from getting the Sentai teams back until Time Fire intervenes.
-Having Naoto call in V Rex, who scares Pierre away, Tac links himself to its Chrono Unit while having Naoto order his robot to create a time hole for the teams to assume their Sentai forms and defeat the prisoners, while returning to their time.
-With Time Fire joining in, the Timerangers and GoGoFive manage to freeze the Londerz relatives.
-However, left behind by Don Dolnero and his group, Pierre is forced to use a Psyma Fusion spell with Boribaru to become Pierre Bori, who overpowers Time Shadow Alpha, reverting it to Time Robo Alpha and Time Shadow.
-But in a gambit that could tear apart the fabric of time, Mondo takes advantage to Time Robo's hammer time space to call MaxLiner and GoLiner from 1999 so the GoGoFive can form Victory Robo.
-With Victory Robo transferring the energies of its Victory Prominence to Time Robo, it assumes Riding Time Robo Formation to V Rex to perform the Pressure Prominence to both destroy Pierre and arrest Boribaru.
+Having Naoto call in V-Rex, who scares Pierre away, Tac links himself to its Chrono Unit while having Naoto order his robot to create a time hole for the teams to assume their Sentai forms and defeat the prisoners, while returning to their time.
+With Time Fire joining in, the Timerangers and GoGoFive manage to recapture the Londerz relatives.
+However, left behind by Don Dolnero and his group, Pierre is forced to use a Psyma Fusion spell with Boribaru to become Pierre Bori, who overpowers Time Robo and Time Shadow (タイムシャドウ, Taimu Shadō).
+But in a gambit that could tear apart the fabric of time, Mondo takes advantage to Time Robo's hammer spacetime to call Max Liner and Go Liner from 1999 so the GoGoFive can form Victory Robo.
+With Victory Robo transferring the energies of its Victory Prominence to Time Robo, it assumes the Riding Time Robo (ライディングタイムロボ, Raidingu Taimu Robo) formation with V-Rex to perform the Pressure Prominence (プレッシャープロミネンス, Puresshā Purominensu) finisher to both destroy Pierre and arrest Boribaru.
 Soon after, as the GoGoFive mecha return to 1999, the two sentai teams part on good terms.